Surviving Open Days | Top Tips for Parents

 There’s a lot to fit in during an Open Day so, as you’re likely to receive a programme via email before the event, make sure you use that to plan your time.

-Open Days can be time consuming, and while they are the key opportunity to get to know more about a university before your teenager makes an application, you may not be able to attend them all.
+Open Days can be time-consuming and, while they are a key opportunity to get to know more about a university before your child makes an application, you probably won't be able to attend them all.

 If you can’t make an event, there are other options available.
-Many universities offer additional campus tours - both in person and virtually - and there are other opportunities to find out more after an application has been made, such as Offer Holder Days.
+Many universities offer additional campus tours - both in person and virtually - and there are other opportunities to find out more after your child has applied or been made an offer,